StevenJamesMoore/ar216/README.md

 You can also use the **"Import Config (JSON)"** button in the app to paste a new configuration object at runtime.

+### Supported Widget Types
+* `"cardBin"`: A standard drag-and-drop sorting activity with multiple bins.
+* `"triadBins"`: A 3-column variant of `cardBin`, useful for triads like (Economic, Technical, Operational).
+* `"mcq"`: A standard multiple-choice question.
+* `"order"`: A re-orderable list (this widget exists in the engine but is not used in the Week 1 example).
+* `"multi"`: A container for multiple sub-widgets (like `triadBins` and `mcq`) on a single mission screen.

+---
+## 📊 Data Logging
+The application logs all significant user interactions to the `state.events` array in memory.
+This data can be exported for analysis using the:

+* **Download JSON** button (generates a `.jsonl` file, with one JSON object per event).
+* **Download CSV** button.

+This data is intended for research and analytics on student interaction patterns and performance.

+  // 3.
+Scoring Weights
+  weights: { A: 3.5, B: 3.0, C: 3.5 } // Points per mission
+};

 ### `WEEK_CONFIG` Schema

 The configuration object follows this basic structure: